-In July of 2021, eight new substances* of very high concern (SVHCs) were added to the Candidate List which now contains 219 substances.
+In Jun of 2022, one new substances* of very high concern (SVHCs) were added to the Candidate List which now contains 224 substances.

 QIMA recommends all importers serving the EU test their products for SVHCs in order to show due diligence in complying with REACH regulations.
 QIMA Laboratory Testing can help you prepare, implement and comply with REACH regulations.
 Our testing services allow you to place your products with confidence on the targeted markets.
 To learn more about our testing services for a wide range of products, please complete the Need More Information form on the right.

 In April 2022, the official Journal of the European Union (OJEU) published the 7th update of REACH Annex XIV (authorization list) under (EU) No 2022/586.
 An addition of 5 substances have been newly included in the authorization list and the total no. of substances under the list have been updated from 54 to 59.

 In February 2022, the draft 11th recommendation of the list of substances subject to authorization have been released with comment period closed in May 2022.
 ECHA provided its final recommendation to the European Commission in Spring 2023.
 The Commission will decide which substances to include in the Authorization List and on the respective conditions applicable for each substance.

 If a substance is included in the Authorization List, it can only be placed on the market or used after a given date if an authorization is granted for a specific use.
 Companies that are using, manufacturing or importing these substances can apply for authorization.